ChokunPlayZ/octoprint-discord-bot/README.md

  - [x] change the printer selector to button (name can be hard to remember)
  - [ ] change The Database to SQLite so you can store more data
  - [ ] pause / stop print from your discord text channel (start print can be dangerous so big NO)
- - [ ] Webcam Streaming to Voice Channel
+ - [ ] Webcam Streaming to Voice Channel (it's impossible due to API limitations, i will add it as soon as discord allows it)
  - [ ] get raspberry pi temperature (you may need a plugin)
  - [ ] smart plug support (intregated with Octoprint or Homeassistant) (maybe Tasmota Intregation)
  - [ ] update Alert (still need to figure out how to do it once I can it would be very useful)